mkkurt/node-promptgen/README.md

 # node-promptgen

-Generate prompts for AI analysis of your Node.js projects.
+Generate prompts for AI analysis of your JS projects.

 ## Description